koajs/path-match/README.md

 ### this.params

-Any keys defined in the path will be set to `this.params`, overwriting any already existing keys defined.
+Any keys defined in the path will be set to `ctx.params`, overwriting any already existing keys defined.

 [npm-image]: https://img.shields.io/npm/v/koa-path-match.svg?style=flat